Fenugreek: Nutrient profile | Benefits | Usage | Contraindications | Takeaway

 Fenugreek offers a varied set of medicinal benefits including but not limited to the ones listed below.

-- Reduces blood sugar levels in diabetic patients – Due to high fibre content, it slows down metabolism.
-Also, fenugreek seeds increase the glucose-induced insulin release.
-Thus, fenugreek intake (both seeds and leaves) reduce blood glucose levels.
+- Reduces blood sugar levels in diabetic patients – Due to high fibre content, it improves glucose metabolism.
+Also, fenugreek seeds improves insulin sensitivity.
+Thus, fenugreek intake (both seeds and leaves) help prevent blood sugar spikes and manage blood sugar levels.

 - Enhances breast milk secretion – Studies prove that fenugreek seeds significantly improved breast milk supply.